-

 The reference technique for morphological characterization is scanning electron microscopy (SEM) .
 It allows high-resolution observation (down to a few nanometers) of the surface of samples using an electron beam.

-• MEB/SEM (Scanning Electron Microscopy) : detailed topographical and morphological analysis (shape, porosity, roughness).
+• SEM (Scanning Electron Microscopy) : detailed topographic and morphological analysis (shape, porosity, roughness).

-• Optical microscopy : lower resolution observation, suitable for micrometric particles.
+• Optical microscopy : observation at lower resolution, suitable for micrometric particles.

 • Software-assisted image analysis : statistical processing of morphological parameters (size, distribution, sphericity, agglomeration index).

-• Laser granulometry or size distribution analysis to complete particle characterization.
+• Laser granulometry or size distribution analysis to complement particle characterization.

 These methods can be combined with complementary analyses (EDS/EDX) to determine the elemental composition of the observed surfaces.